An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities: Abstract

+{In this first chapter, the most classical results in the continuous framework are presented.
+The assumptions and methods are discussed and revisited in order to introduce and partially justify the general approach that is developed afterwards.}

+Viscosity solutions' theory relies on two types of key results: comparison results and stability results.
+If the ``half-relaxed limits'' method provides stability in a very general discontinuous framework where both solutions and Hamiltonians may be discontinuous (see Section~\ref{sect:stab}), the situation is completely different for comparison.
+If most of the classical arguments for comparison can handle discontinuous sub and supersolutions, none of them can really handle discontinuous Hamiltonians, even in the simplest cases of discontinuities.

+As indicated in the abstract, we first describe one of the most classical result in the continuous framework and in the simplest framework; it explains the connections between deterministic optimal control problems and Hamilton-Jacobi-Bellman Equations, with the role played by viscosity solutions.
+Even if our presentation is certainly too sketchy, the reader will notice that this result relies on two key arguments which, throughout this book, will also be at the origin of most of the presented results: the Dynamic Programming Principle and the comparison result.

-In order to go further in the presentation of both the results contained in this book and the assumptions we use, let us describe first the most classical continuous framework.
-Then, we make comments on the general approach we introduce afterwards.
-As we will only sketch the approach and results in this chapter since they are classical, we refer the reader to well-known references on this subject for more details: Lions \cite{L}, Bardi and Capuzzo-Dolcetta \cite{BCD}, Fleming and Soner \cite{FS}, the CIME courses \cite{BCESS,CIME} and Barles \cite{Ba}.
+In this chapter, we assume that the reader is more or less familiar with such approach and classical results.
+And we refer to well-known references on this subject for more details: Lions \cite{L}, Bardi and Capuzzo-Dolcetta \cite{BCD}, Fleming and Soner \cite{FS}, the CIME courses \cite{BCESS,CIME} and Barles \cite{Ba}.